liuxiao1468/Natural-Language-Processing/phase1_readme/README.md

 cd tools/refer
 make
 ```
-* For using a pretrained model with 6-Layer vil-Bert, simply go to https://drive.google.com/drive/folders/1GWY2fEbZCYHkcnxd0oysU0olfPdzcD3l and save the downloaded model under '~/vilbert_beta/save'.
+* For using a pretrained model with 6-Layer vil-Bert, simply go to https://drive.google.com/drive/folders/1GWY2fEbZCYHkcnxd0oysU0olfPdzcD3l and save the downloaded model under `~/vilbert_beta/save`.
-* For using refercoco dataset, download from the dropbox: https://www.dropbox.com/sh/4jqadcfkai68yoe/AADHI6dKviFcraeCMdjiaDENa?dl=0 and move the unzipped file "referExpression" folder to "~/vilbert_beta/data"
+* For using refercoco dataset, download from the dropbox: https://www.dropbox.com/sh/4jqadcfkai68yoe/AADHI6dKviFcraeCMdjiaDENa?dl=0 and move the unzipped file "referExpression" folder to `~/vilbert_beta/data`.
+The data we use the default pytorch dataloader to load the Downstream tasks, consider use the following script to convert the `tsv` file to `lmdb`.